pieterdesnerck/website/docs/handbook.md

 [Rubbish & Recycling](#waste){:name='waste'}
 is collected by South Cambs District council from our communal bins.
-Some green waste recycling is available [near central blocks](#green-bin-map).
+Some green waste recycling is available [near central blocks](#green-bin-map), but not site-wide.
 Bulky waste which does not fit into the communal bins should be taken to the [Milton Waste Recycling Centre](https://www.cambridgeshire.gov.uk/directory/listings/milton-recycling-centre){:target="_blank"} or a [collection arranged with the council](https://www.cambridge.gov.uk/arrange-a-bulky-waste-collection).
-Portal maintains a page of detailed information about waste management [here](https://portal.eddington-cambridge.co.uk/category/?cat_ID=1&subcat_ID=4&page_ID=65
+Fly-tipping around the bins should be reported to [Portal](#portal), who maintain a page of detailed information about waste management [here](https://portal.eddington-cambridge.co.uk/category/?cat_ID=1&subcat_ID=4&page_ID=65
 ) (requires a resident login).

 <details markdown="1">